 BC Training have developed their own decision making model based upon the Police National Decision Making Model.
 This section looks at situational awareness, identifying the key issues associated with the incident and the implementation of the decision making model.

 This section looks at the managing of the information during an incident and ensuring that key information is identified.
 It covers the use of administration personnel to help manage incident boards, using CRIPs (Commonly Recognised Information Picture), the logging of information, the legal aspects of incidents and the use of defensible decision making.

 Communications and Reputation Management

 The syllabus covered depends on the level of the team undergoing the training.
-For strategic teams developing a communications strategy this would entail developing the organisation’s “message” of the incident, the use of social media and the use of interfacing with the media.
-For operational teams the course would concentrate on communicating with key interested parties and adopting the organisation’s “message” for onward communication to staff, customers and anyone else they are responsible for communicating with.
+For strategic teams developing a communications strategy, this would entail developing the organisation’s “message” of the incident, the use of social media and the use of interfacing with the media.
+For operational teams, the course would concentrate on communicating with key interested parties and adopting the organisation’s “message” for onward communication to staff, customers and anyone else they are responsible for communicating with.

 Who Should Attend?

 The Incident Management Training to Teams course is suitable for all employees, specifically those with a role in an incident team.
 This course will equip delegates with the skills and techniques required for successfully managing an incident.
 The day’s training can be tailored to the particular needs of your organisation and for those involved.

 “Workshop was a useful mechanism to highlight key issues and simple tools to use on the day.”